-During 2013 the Group continued to re-invest distributions from its CLO portfolio into new issue CLO transactions.
+During 2014 the Group continued to re-invest distributions from its CLO portfolio into new issue CLO transactions albeit at a reduced pace.
 CLOs are managed portfolios invested into diversified pools of senior secured loans and financed with long term financing pre-fixed at the time of issuance.
+The Group also provided first loss investments into credit facilities to secure and warehouse collateral for its upcoming CLO transactions.

-The US senior secured loan market continued to offer good risk adjusted returns as an inflation linked asset class with a senior secured claim on the borrower and with overall low volatility and low correlation to equity market.
-The CLO structure proved itself through the financial crisis and thereafter as a robust means of investing into the loan asset class.
+The US senior secured loan market continued to offer good risk adjusted returns as an inflation linked asset class with a senior secured claim on the borrower and with overall low volatility and low correlation to the equity market.